 What are my transportation/parking options?

-There is plenty of parking around WeWork One Beacon including limited street parking as well as public parking garages nearby.
+There is plenty of parking in the parking lot at the YWCA in Worcester and it is completely ADA accessible.
 If you need to carpool let us know by contacting firstname.lastname@example.org.

 Why should I attend?